w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ![Nomination Pools](../assets/staking/NPoS-Pools.png)

-Nomination pools are one of the key features from the roadmap of staking improvements on
+Nomination pools are one of the key features from the roadmap of staking improvements.
-{{ kusama: Kusama :kusama }}{{ polkadot: Polkadot :polkadot }}.
 They are designed to permissionlessly allow members to pool their funds together and act as a single nominator account.

-Due to the current runtime constraints,
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can only handle
-{{ polkadot: 22500 :polkadot }} {{ kusama: 12500 :kusama }} nominators comfortably in the
-[electing set](learn-nominator.md#staking-election-stages).
-As one of the objectives of the [NPoS algorithm](learn-phragmen.md) is to maximize the overall stake on the network, it can be inferred that the staking system on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-favors nominators with a larger stake.
+Due to the current runtime constraints, the relay chain can only handle a limited number of nominators (22500 on Polkadot and 12500 on Kusama) comfortably in the [electing set](learn-nominator.md#staking-election-stages).
+As one of the objectives of the [NPoS algorithm](learn-phragmen.md) is to maximize the overall stake on the network, it can be inferred that the staking system favors nominators with a larger stake.
 Only the nominator accounts which back the validators in the active set are eligible for receiving staking rewards.
 This leaves out nomination intents from the accounts with lower token balance than the min-active nomination and places them in a waiting queue to enter electing set.
 Nomination pools will be handy for members who want to participate in the staking system with a stake much lower than the dynamic min-active nomination threshold on the network.
-All operations are constant space and time complexity relative to the number of members, eliminating any theoretical upper bound on the number of members the system can handle and thus scaling the number of accounts that can participate and earn rewards in the staking system on
+All operations are constant space and time complexity relative to the number of members, eliminating any theoretical upper bound on the number of members the system can handle and thus scaling the number of accounts that can participate and earn rewards in the staking system.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 In summary, each nomination pool is viewed as a single nominator from the NPoS system point of view.

 :::info Why aren't the members in the nomination pools called delegators?

-The term `delegator` is associated too much with Delegated Proof of Staking (DPoS), and since
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} implements Nominated Proof of Staking (NPoS), naming them delegators would be misleading.
+The term `delegator` is associated too much with Delegated Proof of Staking (DPoS), and since the network implements Nominated Proof of Staking (NPoS), naming them delegators would be misleading.
 The term `member` is our generic replacement for `delegator`.
 In action, members are quite similar to delegators and delegate their nomination power to the pool.

 :::